 Especially considering that there are places where you can watch them from a hot tub!
 The Northern Lights In Iceland are a huge draw, and if they are the reason you are coming you are not alone!

 If it is your goal to do Iceland without dumping a ton of cash, we absolutely recommend the shoulder seasons or winter.
-If you can visit right before or right after the high season of summer, you can save yourself a lot of money.
+Visiting right before or right after the high season of summer can save you a lot of money.

 If saving money is a high priority, winter is absolutely the best time to visit Iceland.
 And pro tip: use grocery stores to cut down on costs even more!